Cassette tape: 21st century

 National Audio Company in Missouri, the largest of the few remaining manufacturers of audio cassettes in the US, oversaw the mass production of the "Awesome Mix #1" cassette from the film Guardians of the Galaxy in 2014.
 They reported that they had produced more than 10 million tapes in 2014 and that sales were up 20 percent the following year, their best year since they opened in 1969.
 In 2016, cassette sales in the United States rose by 74% to 129,000.
 In 2018, following several years of shortage, National Audio Company began producing their own magnetic tape, becoming the world's first known manufacturer of an all-new tape stock.
 Mulann, a company which acquired Pyral/RMGI in 2015 and originates from BASF, also started production of its new cassette tape stock in 2018, basing on reel tape formula.

-In Japan and South Korea, the pop acts Matsuda Seiko, SHINee, and NCT 127released their material on limited-run cassettes.
+In Japan and South Korea, the pop acts Seiko Matsuda, SHINee, and NCT 127 released their material on limited-run cassettes.
+In Reiwa era Japan, the revived popularity of cassette tapes is an example of Showa retro.
+As of 2021, Maxell was selling 8 million cassette tapes per year in Japan.

 In the mid-to-late 2010s, cassette sales saw a modest resurgence concurrent with the vinyl revival.
 As early as 2015, the retail chain Urban Outfitters, which had long sold LPs, started selling new pre-recorded cassettes (both new and old albums), blank cassettes, and players.
 In 2016, cassette sales increased, a trend that continued in 2017 and 2018.
 In the UK, sales of cassette tapes in 2021 reached its highest number since 2003.

+Cassettes are favored by some artists and listeners, including those of older genres of music such as dansband, as well as independent and underground artists, some of whom were releasing new music on tape by the 2020s, including Britney Spears and Busta Rhymes.
+Reasons cited for this include tradition, low cost, the DIY ease of use, and a nostalgic fondness for how the format's imperfections lend greater vibrancy to low-fi, experimental music, despite the lack of the "full-bodied richness" of vinyl.

+Tape types

+Cassette tapes are made of a polyester-type plastic film with a magnetic coating.
+The original magnetic material was based on gamma ferric oxide (Fe2O3). c.
+1970, 3M Company developed a cobalt volume-doping process combined with a double-coating technique to enhance overall tape output levels.
+This product was marketed as "High Energy" under its Scotch brand of recording tapes.
+Inexpensive cassettes commonly are labeled "low-noise", but typically are not optimized for high frequency response.
+For this reason, some low-grade IEC Type I tapes have been marketed specifically as better suited for data storage than for sound recording.